 Residential Projects include the US Ambassadorial residence for the OECD in Paris, large apartments at 730 and 740 Park Ave., 800 Fifth ave, 860 Fifth ave, and many other apartments in NYC.
 In addition Ned has worked on homes in Connecticut, Long Island (NY), Palm Beach (FL), Key West (FL), Montecito (CA), New Orleans (LA), Washington DC, Lexington (KY), Hong Kong and Singapore.

-Commercial projects include law offices for Patton Boggs Attorneys in Washington DC as well as NYC offices for Le Boeuf Lamb Attorney and Fasig Tipton – Esquire Auctioneers.
+Commercial projects include law offices for Patton Boggs Attorneys in Washington DC as well as NYC offices for Le Boeuf Lamb Attorneys and Fasig Tipton – Equine Auctioneers.
 He has designed and installed several projects for the Waldorf Astoria in NYC including the Vice Presidential suite.
 Personal office for Ambassador Amy Bondurant at the Paris headquarters of the OECD.
 First National Bank, Birmingham, Alabama.
 Reception and board room for Fanish, Thorton and Gaunt investment advisors in Montgomery, Alabama.